AmirMEdris/Facial-Expression-Recognition/README.md

 ![Image](https://github.com/AmirMEdris/Emotion-classification-from-facial-expression/blob/main/Pics/download.png)
 ![Image](https://github.com/AmirMEdris/Emotion-classification-from-facial-expression/blob/main/Pics/image.png)
+the first group of images in orange are of the same person on the left before, and its the output of one layer of conv filters. this is why I dont really like using activations as much because it literally generates 500-1000 photos as opposed to one with all the features included.
+Any way the green group of pictures are heatmaps over what the filters thought were inportant in their classification and if you look the eyes tend to draw much attention to the model even though they are fairly normal.
+While the filters do acknolege the smile it seems to be overshawdowed by the eye.
+Multiple different cases like this are what led me to think that this model wasnt deep enough and was maybe picking up on something suttle but important like microexpressions around the eyes but just poorly
 ## Conclusions/Next Steps
 There are so many direction to go in from this point.
 I think that the Haar Cascade Classifier can be improved because most of the time it struggles to find faces that are tilted more than 30 degrees also it frequently thinks that stripes are faces.
 I think you can also change the classes  to positive and negative than make a new set of data in conjunction with the pose estimator and make a model that classifies positve vs negative pose for a person and then be able to more acuratly predict emotion using this new info.
 Im also tempted to say a dataset of higher resolution pictures may provide more accurate results especially due to the fact that I had to downscale most of the images to try to replicate the 48,48 res but most of the time there seemed to be a difference, however for realtime image classification I think that would probably half the already low fps.
 Finally I think that a depth map would also be a good thing to add to be able to know if distance for each predicted body part.